Carbon Reduction Plan

 Short term (<3 years)

-• Liaise with client to allow connection to the electrical grid where existing infrastructure is in place.
-Carbon review on resource required to establish new infrastructure where required.
+• Liaise with our client to allow connection to the electrical gride where existing infrastructure is in place.

-• All project sites to be set up using eco-cabins with resource saving technologies such as motion sensor lights, LED lights, time heated controls, better insulation, natural ventilation, automatic shut off systems, EV charging points etc.
+• All project sites to be set up using eco-cabins with resource saving technologies such as motion sensor lights, LED lights, time heated controls, better insultation, natural ventilation, automatic shut off systems, EV charging points, waterless urinals, etc.

 • Reuse and recycling of greywater on sites as water suppression